Leadership Insights

 Asking the Right Questions

-1. Addressing Strategy: The Risk of Inaction
+1. Strategic Urgency: The Risk of Inaction

 Mitigating the risk of inaction requires board members to be proactive in understanding the potential benefits and challenges of AI adoption.
 They need to foster a culture of innovation and continuous learning within the organization, encouraging exploration and experimentation with AI applications.